leosperry/ha-kafka-net/README.md

 ## Why ha-kafka-net ?
 * Kafka allows you to replay events.
 Therefore, when your application starts, it can quickly load the states of all your Home Assistant entities.
-* It gives you a easy-to-spin up infrastructure with management features out of the box.
-This includes docker images for both managing kafka and seeing the state of your consumers based on open source projects
+* It gives you a UI to manage your automations and inspect Kafka consumers
 * You have an easy way to respond to events during start up which means you are guarenteed to see/handle all events at least once, even if your application has been down.
 * Full unit testability
 * MIT license